SaloniSharma2001/Hibernate/README.md

 @**Lob** -- @Lob tells hibernate that this is a larger object, not a simple object.

+**@Basic** -- A basic type maps direcly to a column in the database.
+These includes Java primitives and their wrapper classes.
+The @Basic annotation on a field or a property signifies that it’s a basic type and Hibernate should use the standard mapping for its persistence.
+-  it’s an optional annotation.
+-  we don’t specify the @Basic annotation for a basic type attribute, it is implicitly assumed, and the default values of this annotation apply.
+-  @Basic annotation has two attributes, optional and fetch.
+-  The optional attribute is a boolean parameter that defines whether the marked field or property allows null.
+It defaults to true.
+So, if the field is not a primitive type, the underlying column is assumed to be nullable by default.
+-  The fetch attribute accepts a member of the enumeration Fetch, which specifies whether the marked field or property should be lazily loaded or eagerly fetched.
+It defaults to FetchType.EAGER, but we can permit lazy loading by setting it to FetchType.LAZY.
+(Lazy loading will only make sense when we have a large Serializable object mapped as a basic type, as in that case, the field access cost can be significant.)
+`
+//If we want not null and  and lazy load as well.
+@Basic(optional = false, fetch = FetchType.LAZY)
+    private String name;`

+- We should explicitly use the @Basic annotation when willing to deviate from the default values of optional and fetch.

+**_JPA @Basic vs @Column_**

+1) Attributes of the @Basic annotation are applied to JPA entities, whereas the attributes of @Column are applied to the database columns.
+2) @Basic annotation’s optional attribute defines whether the entity field can be null or not; on the other hand, @Column annotation’s nullable attribute specifies whether the corresponding database column can be null.
+3) We can use @Basic to indicate that a field should be lazily loaded.
+4) The @Column annotation allows us to specify the name of the mapped database column.

 There many other important annotations, for instance: @OneToOne, @OneToMany, @ManytoOne, @JoinColumn etc.

 To fetch data we need not to write SELECT query at our end at, instead we use primary key to fetch data using entity class from the table.